TZstatsADS/ADS_Teaching/Projects_StarterCodes/Project3-ClimSim/asset/system_requirements.md

    - **Resolution:** Using cloud platforms with scalable resources and recommended hardware upgrades.
 4. **Loading data into Google Colab**
    - **Issue:** Inability to load data using provided code.
-   - **Resolution:** Using Git LFS for large file storage and mounted the necessary files from Google Drive.
+   - **Resolution:** Using Git LFS for large file storage and mounting the necessary files from Google Drive.
 5. **Data upload inefficiency**
    - **Issue:** Long upload times for data to Google Drive.
    - **Resolution:** Subsetted the data before upload to reduce size and time.